Eva-kl/Eva-kl/README.md

 <br>

- <div align="content">Many thanks to <a href="https://github.com/mxcop">Max Coppen</a> who not only made and allowed me to use his .SVG logos but went above and beyond to design custom ones for me expecting nothing in return.
-Please check out their repos, they're really cool
+ <div align="content">Many thanks to <a href="https://github.com/mxcop">Max Coppen</a> who not only made and allowed me to use his .SVG logos but went above and beyond to design <br>custom ones for me expecting nothing in return.
+Please check out their repos, they're really cool<br>